LibraryOfCongress/data-exploration/pages/apidocs/all-tutorials.md

 tags:
 sidebar: apidocs_sidebar
 permalink: all-tutorials.html
-summary: The [data-exploration GitHub](https://github.com/LibraryOfCongress/data-exploration) includes several Jupyter notebooks and other files that contain tutorials on how to use the API, with example scripts.
+summary: The data-exploration GitHub includes several Jupyter notebooks and other files that contain tutorials on how to use the API, with example scripts.
 The tutorials are loosely categorized by topic.
 Under each heading, you can find details on what the tutorial documents contain, the complexity and assumed background knowledge, and possible use cases and adaptations of the code provided.
 ---

-The majority of these documents are Jupyter notebooks, which is a programming environment that runs in a web browser.
+Almost all of these documents are Jupyter notebooks, which is a programming environment that runs in a web browser.
 A notebook can contain both text in a markdown format and Python code that can be run directly as part of the workflow.

 If this is your first time using Jupyter notebooks, there are [several](https://reproducible-science-curriculum.github.io/workshop-RR-Jupyter/setup/) great [tutorials](https://programminghistorian.org/en/lessons/jupyter-notebooks) online to help you install and set up the software.

+Also, remember that the use cases listed are only a few examples intended as a starting point!
+The possibilities are far wider.
+We're excited to see what you do with the collections.
+If you have ideas about how to make the API more useful or more topics that you want us to cover in the documentation, please let us know!

-### General Search and Query
+## General Search and Query

 [JSON API Overview](https://github.com/LibraryOfCongress/data-exploration/blob/master/LOC.gov%20JSON%20API.ipynb)

-Provides an overview of how to retrieve information in a JSON format from the Library of Congress API.
+An overview of how to retrieve information in a JSON format from the Library of Congress API.
 This tutorial sets a baseline for doing powerful data retrieval and visualization projects.

 Background knowledge:
 * Understand URLs for loc.gov API [requests](requests.html) and how to modify them